Martha Crone began her 21st year as Garden Curator.

 The first annual meeting of the Friends was held in January at the registered office - that is, the headquarters of Clinton Odell’s firm, the Burma-vita Company, at 2318 Chestnut Avenue West, just east of the Garden.

-Elected to the Board of Directors were: Russell Bennett, Earle Brown, Dorothy Binder, Donald C. Dayton, Clinton Odell, Leonard Ramberg, Mrs. Clarence (Edda) Tolg.
+Elected to the Board of Directors were: Russell Bennett, Earle Brown (new), Dorothy Binder, Martha Crone, Donald C. Dayton, Clinton Odell, Leonard Ramberg, Mrs. Clarence (Ebba) Tolg (new).

 Friends officers were Clinton Odell, President; Donald C. Dayton, Vice President; Mrs. Carroll (Dorothy) Binder, Vice President; Leonard Ramberg, Treasurer; Martha Crone Secretary.
 Martha Crone was also in charge of membership and was editor of the Fringed Gentian™

-IN the Friends’ Newsletter (Vol. 1 No. 2, April 1953 ) Editor Martha Crone wrote about Snow Trillium, May Time, Skunk Cabbage, Wafer Ash, Pasque Flower, May Apple, and transplanting wild flowers.
-She wrote of Spring:
+In the Friends’ newsletter (Vol. 1 No. 2, April 1953) Martha Crone wrote about Snow Trillium, May Time, Skunk Cabbage, Wafer Ash, Pasque Flower, May Apple, and transplanting wild flowers.
+She wrote of spring:

 April 20 must have been the first reasonable day, as Martha planted 12 double snow trilliums (unusual plant) received from Mrs. E. H. Cummings in Preston, MN.
-The cold weather did cause the entire Spring season to be late as cold and rainy weeks followed in May also.
+The cold weather did cause the entire spring season to be late as cold and rainy weeks followed in May also.
 The hummingbirds came back to the Garden on May 15.
-This was a date Martha always noted.
+This was a date Martha always noted except in the late 1940s when her log is full of nothing but planting notes.
+On May 18 she gave a tour of the Garden to the members of the Schoolmasters' Wives club.

-IN the Friends’ Newsletter (Vol. 1 No. 3, July 1953), Editor Martha Crone wrote about Snowball Bush, the Ruby Throated Hummingbird which returned to the Garden this year on May 15th, poison sumac, the Showy lady’s-slipper, ferns, the nighthawk, and the number of wild orchids found in Minnesota.
+In the summer Nnewsletter (Vol. 1 No. 3, July 1953), Martha Crone wrote about Snowball Bush, the Ruby Throated Hummingbird which returned to the Garden this year on May 15th, poison sumac, the Showy lady’s-slipper, ferns, the nighthawk, and the number of wild orchids found in Minnesota.

-The late Summer weather was dry and warm; Martha Crone called it a drought.
-Martha had additional help from the Park Board in the Garden from May 2 to July 10, but again wished the extra manpower could be extended later in the season.
+The late summer weather was dry and warm; Martha called it a drought.
+She had additional help from the Park Board in the Garden from May 2 to July 10, but again wished the extra manpower could be extended later in the season.
 (2)

 On June 18, the Show Lady’s-slippers bloomed.
-This was the second latest date for bloom ever noted, matching the latest date that Ken Avery and Cary George recorded during their tenures and second only to June 21st in 1936.
+This was the third latest date for bloom ever noted, matching the latest date that Ken Avery and Cary George recorded during their tenures; the second latest was June 21st in 1936 and June 28, 1945 is the latest date known.

 Martha planted one new species in the Garden during the summer: